grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 # Send native histograms to Mimir

-Prometheus native histograms is a data type in the Prometheus ecosystem that enables producing, storing and querying high resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.
+Prometheus native histograms is a data type in the Prometheus ecosystem that makes it possible to produce, store,  and query a high-resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.

 Native histograms are different from classic Prometheus histograms in a number of ways:

-1. Native histogram bucket boundaries are calculated with a formula depending on the scale (resolution) of the native histogram and are not user defined.
+* Native histogram bucket boundaries are calculated by a formula that depends on the scale (resolution) of the native histogram, and are not user defined.
 The calculation produces exponentially increasing bucket boundaries.
-For more detail see [Bucket boundary calculation](#bucket-boundary-calculation).
+For details, see [Bucket boundary calculation](#bucket-boundary-calculation).
-1. Native histogram bucket boundaries may change (widen) dynamically if observations result in too many buckets.
-For more detail see [Limiting the number of buckets](#limiting-the-number-of-buckets).
+* Native histogram bucket boundaries might change (widen) dynamically if the observations result in too many buckets.
+For details, see [Limiting the number of buckets](#limiting-the-number-of-buckets).
-1. Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only had an upper bound called `le` and counted all observations in the bucket and all lower buckets (cumulative).
+* Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only have an upper bound called `le` and count all observations in the bucket and all lower buckets (cumulative).
-1. An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and count of observations are stored in a single new data type - and not in separate time series using the float data type.
-Thus there are no `<metric>_bucket`, `<metric>_sum`, `<metric>_count` series, only `<metric>`.
+* An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and the count of observations are stored in a single data type rather than in separate time series using the `float` data type.
+Thus, there are no `<metric>_bucket`, `<metric>_sum`, and `<metric>_count` series.
+There is only `<metric>` time series.
-1. Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
-There are also a couple of new [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).
+* Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
+For details, see [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).

-For an introduction to native histograms, watch the following presentation: [Native Histograms in Prometheus](https://www.youtube.com/watch?v=AcmABV6NCYk).
+For an introduction to native histograms, watch the [Native Histograms in Prometheus](https://www.youtube.com/watch?v=AcmABV6NCYk) presentation.

-## Pros and cons
+## Advantages and disadvantages

-This section describes the pros and cons of using native histograms compared to the classic Prometheus histograms.
-For more information and real example, see [Prometheus Native Histograms in Production](https://www.youtube.com/watch?v=TgINvIK9SYc&t=127s) video.
+There are advantages and disadvantages of using native histograms compared to the classic Prometheus histograms.
+For more information and a real example, see the [Prometheus Native Histograms in Production](https://www.youtube.com/watch?v=TgINvIK9SYc&t=127s) video.

-### Pros
+### Advantages

-1. Simpler instrumentation.
-No need to think about bucket boundaries, they are automatic.
+* Simpler instrumentation: you do not need to think about bucket boundaries because they are created automatically.
-1. Better resolution in practice as custom bucket layouts are usually not that high resolution.
+* Better resolution in practice: custom bucket layouts are usually not high resolution.
+* Native histograms are compatible with each other: they have an automatic layout, which makes them easy to combine.
+  {{% admonition type="note" %}}
-1. Native histograms are compatible with each other due to the automatic layout, thus they can be easily combined.
-Caveat: the operation might scale down an operand to lower resolution to match the other operand.
+  The operation might scale down an operand to lower resolution to match the other operand.
+  {{% /admonition %}}

 ### Cons